bardicbyte/Generative_AI_Research_4859096/generative-ai-research/README.md

 ## Contact

-For questions or concerns, please contact [Project Lead's Name] at [email@example.com].
+For questions or concerns, please contact Alvee Mir at alveeahnaf@hotmail.com.

 ## License